sage-code/maj/basic.md

 ## Pronoun

 Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
+Maj pronoun is regular and have the following features:

+**Pronoun features:**

+* it has 3 persons
+* it has 3 cases
-Maj pronoun is very regular, it has 3 persons, 3 cases, singular and plural.
+* it has singular and plural

 **Pronouns cases:**